railsdev/web-app-theme-1/README.md

     script/generate theme --app_name="My New Application"

+If you want to support JRails and TinyMCE, then you can use --jrails=true and --tinymce=true:

+    script/generate theme --"warehouse" --app_name="My New Application" --jrails=true --tinymce=true

 If you need a layout for login and signup pages, you can use the `--type` option with `sign` as value. Ìf not specified, the default value is `administration`

     script/generate theme --type=sign